jucacrispim/toxicbuild/docs/source/repo_ui.rst

     :alt: Adding new github repository

-You will be redirected to Github and can choose wich repositories you want imported into ToxicBuild.
+You will be redirected to Github and can choose which repositories you want imported into ToxicBuild.

 |github-app-install|